 You can keep it quick and simple such as asking students to draw a diagram of a process that they've been learning about, such as the energy budget, for example.

 I use their first drafts of final products as a formative assessment tool.
-Let's say one of my students is completing a self-directed project-based learning experience about the history of their hometown architecture, and they've decided to create a model of their hometown to demonstrate learning.
+Let's say one of my students is completing a self-directed project-based learning activity about the history of their hometown architecture, and they've decided to create a model of their hometown to demonstrate learning.
 Taking a look at progress reveals a lot about their understanding of the topic and where there might be some misconceptions or content gaps.

 4. Assessment Portfolios

 This is my favorite part!
 Because my students learn through experience rather than direct instruction, they end up with tangible outcomes to display.
 Those outcomes might be photographs of learning experiences, reflections, digital final products, rubrics, and so on.

 My students compile all of their experiences into one digital learning portfolio that reflects learning as a whole rather than discrete units.
 They can then share their learning portfolios, present them to their class at the end of the year or session, and take it with them when they go.

 This is how students show growth, 21st-century skill-development, content knowledge, community engagement, and so much more.

 Head over to my blog post specifically on learning portfolios for more details.
 I go over how I use portfolios, tricks and tips for facilitating and guiding your students in the portfolio-building experience, and more.
 Don't miss it!